DoTheEvo/ANGRYsearch/README.md

 * `angrysearch.py` file alone is all that is needed for full functionality.
 * Hovering mouse over the update button will show how old is the database.
 * **double-click** on the items in search results:
-  * `Name` - the first column, opens the file in application associated with its mimetype using xdg-open
+  * `Name` - the first column, opens the file in the application associated with its mimetype using xdg-open
   * `Path` - the second column, opens the item's location in the file manager
 * Results can be sorted by clicking on column's headers, only the presented results will be sorted, meaning that by default max 500 items.
 To return to the default sort, sort by path column.
 * Hotkeys